-It is also very inexpensive to eat out in Barbados if you go the right places, for example, the side of the road vans and the fish fry’s will cost you about USD 5 for a full plate of food.
+It is also very inexpensive to eat out in Barbados if you go to the right places, for example, the side of the road vans or better yet, a fish fry, it will cost you about USD 10 for a full plate of food.

 So now you have covered the basics, somewhere to sleep and things to eat, now let us look at what you will do with your time on the island.

-If you are interested in water sports such as wind and kite surfing, then you have excellent wind conditions in Barbados and a full day out on the water is free of charge especially if you come with your equipment.
+If you are interested in water sports such as wind and kite surfing, then you have excellent wind conditions in Barbados.
+If you come with your equipment, it will be a full day out on the water for free.

 A day at the beach is also free, and you can take a beach towel instead of renting beach chairs, you can also find a tree to sit under instead of renting an umbrella.
 If your budget allows then even the luxury of renting a chair and umbrella will only set you back by USD 5 for the day for both!